 \subsection{RAFIKI Runs and Analysis}

 The RAFIKI suite consists of twenty runs that vary $\epsilon_w$ and $\epsilon_j$.
-The choices for these values are not all realistic, but rather attempt to probe the effects of turning up mass loading in kinetic AGN feedback models while maintaining the energy budget.
+The choices for these values are not all realistic, but rather attempt to probe the effects of adjusting the kinetic power loading in kinetic AGN feedback models while maintaining the energy budget.
 All runs were carried out in a 50$h^{-1}$ Mpc volume with $512^3$ gas and $512^3$ dark matter particles.
-We began the runs at $z$=249 and used a $\Lambda$CDM cosmology following \cite{planck}, with $\Omega_m =0.3$, $\Omega_\Lambda=0.7$, $\Omega_b=0.048$, and $H_0$ = 68 km s$^{-1}$ Mpc$^{-1}$ \citep{planck}.
+We began the runs at $z$=249 and used a $\Lambda$CDM cosmology following Planck Collaboration VI, with $\Omega_m =0.3$, $\Omega_\Lambda=0.7$, $\Omega_b=0.048$, and $H_0$ = 68 km s$^{-1}$ Mpc$^{-1}$ \citep{planck}.
 Every model was run down to at least $z=1$.
-A subset of those that successfully matched the $z=1$ galaxy stellar mass function were run all the way to $z=0$ (6/20 runs).
+A subset of those that successfully matched the $z=1$ galaxy stellar mass function were ran all the way to $z=0$ (6/20 runs).

 For each run, we generated a galaxy and halo catalog using the yt-based package CAESAR \footnote{Information about Caesar can be found at \url{https://caesar.readthedocs.io/en/latest/}}.
 The code identifies galaxies using a 6-D friends-of-friends algorithm with a linking length of 0.0056 times the mean interparticle spacing.
 For each of our runs, CAESAR calculated physical properties of galaxies, generated particle lists for each galaxy and halo, and linked galaxies to their halos while identifying centrals and satellites.